MadanBakthav/Object_localisation_with_pointclouds/README.md

 5. Do the postprocessing to get instances.
 6. Determine the pose of the objects from instances.
 7. Feed the poses in for-loop to perform pick and place action via xmlrpc communication with the robot.

+Disclaimer:  This is a work in progress.
+Therefore, it needs to be optimised and documented properly.